Lumi-supercomputer/Getting_Started_with_AI_workshop/05_Running_containers_on_LUMI/reference_solution/reference_solution.md

 ********************************************************************************
 ```

+> [!IMPORTANT]
-Note that the number of GPUs/GCDs available to PyTorch is based on how many you request from SLURM.
+> The number of GPUs/GCDs available to PyTorch is based on how many you request from SLURM.
 The default is 0!

+> [!NOTE]
-**Remember that it is a good idea to copy the `lumi-pytorch-rocm-5.6.1-python-3.10-pytorch-v2.2.2.sif` container to your project folder and run it from there to enable you to reproduce your results.
-We may remove or replace `lumi-pytorch-rocm-5.6.1-python-3.10-pytorch-v2.2.2.sif` at any point in time!**
+> It is a good idea to copy the `lumi-pytorch-rocm-5.6.1-python-3.10-pytorch-v2.2.2.sif` container to your project folder and run it from there to enable you to reproduce your results.
+We may remove or replace `lumi-pytorch-rocm-5.6.1-python-3.10-pytorch-v2.2.2.sif` at any point in time!

 ## Exercise 2

-> Pick a container from [Docker Hub](https://hub.docker.com/), e.g. [the official Alpine Docker image](https://hub.docker.com/_/alpine), and pull it to LUMI using Singularity.
-Make sure the Singularity cache is not filling up your home folder (hint: see https://docs.lumi-supercomputer.eu/software/containers/singularity/#pulling-container-images-from-a-registry)
+> 1. Pick a container from [Docker Hub](https://hub.docker.com/), e.g. [the official Alpine Docker image](https://hub.docker.com/_/alpine), and pull it to LUMI using Singularity.
+>     - Make sure the Singularity cache is not filling up your home folder (hint: see the [LUMI Docs  container page](https://docs.lumi-supercomputer.eu/software/containers/singularity/#pulling-container-images-from-a-registry))
+>     - Once Singularity has created the SIF file, you can use it like any other container on LUMI.

 To pull containers from Docker Hub without filling up our home folder with Singularity temp/cache files, we must remember to: